thomasheinemann/starbucks_promotion_exercise/README.md

 A full description of the problem setting is provided in the main jupyter file.

 ### Motivation
-This project covers a simple real life problem of shops, restaurants, or cafés in how to advertise he right customers that are willing to pay for offered products.
+This project covers a simple real life problem of shops, restaurants, or cafés in how to advertise the right customers that are willing to pay for offered products.
-From their specifics one can learn improve intuition in the marketing campaigns.
+From their specifics one can learn how to improve the intuition in marketing campaigns.

 ### Data sources: